aouriri/UTRGV_metadata/facultywikidata.md

 * [SAGE Research Methods - Practical Data Management with R (video series, requires academic subscription)](https://methods.sagepub.com/Search/Results)

-[^1]: Q: Why not just create a CSV during scrape or export starred list as a CSV?
+<b id="f1">1:</b> Q: Why not just create a CSV during scrape or export starred list as a CSV?
 Why involve Zotero?
-A: Zotero provides opportunity for structure & enhancement (plugins!), which is very useful for OpenRefine.
+A: Zotero provides opportunity for structure & enhancement (plugins!), which is very useful for OpenRefine. [↩](#a1)